jkickler/genetic_algorithms_cvrp/README.md

 ## What is the optimization problem?

-The project is focused to solve the vehicle routing problem.
+The repository is focused to solve the VRP and the VRP with capacity constraint (CVRP).

 It's possible to see the references in this reference from google:
 [Vehicle Routing Problem](https://developers.google.com/optimization/routing/vrp)

 ## Modelling the Problem

-## Vehicle Routing Problem
+### Vehicle Routing Problem

-### Representation and Fitness function

 As representation of the problem, each individual is created as a list of lists, in which each list represents a vehicle and the elements represent the cities to be visited by that vehicle.
 The first element of each vehicle list is the initial city.